Yoga with Pigeons, a ten-minute play

 METAPHORICAL SHOES: 1 man, 1 woman, 60 +, 1 woman, 30-50, any race.

 Can a woman over 60 wear high heels safely?

-Finalist, Eileen Heckart Senior Drama Competition, 2007, Honorable Mention, Old Opera House Theatre Company New Voice Play Festival 2009, Reading by The Lost Playwrights of Western North Carolina, March 2009
+---Phoenix Theatre Caleb Reese Festival, 2017, Cashiers Library, NC, 2015, Theatre Southwest 8th Annual Readers Theatre, 2012, Geneva Theatre Guild, 2012, Honorable Mention, Old Opera House Theatre Company New Voice Play Festival 2009, Reading by The Lost Playwrights of Western North Carolina, March 2009, Finalist, Eileen Heckart Senior Drama Competition, 2007.

 If you look for the old homestead, you might fall into the cellar—and discover a secret.